 - Depression or uncontrollable mood swings.
 Another symptom of a head injury, many people wrongly attribute strange moods and depression to stress.

 Some of the most common car accident injuries include neck and back injuries, head injuries, and soft tissue injuries.
 These injuries are often responsible for many of the subtle symptoms listed above.

 Strengthen Your Claim: Take These Next Steps After An Accident

 Conditions are often worsened—and cases weakened—when accident victims wait too long to seek medical attention after a crash.
 If you have been in a car accident, don’t let pain be your only guide to wellness.
 Listen to other signals that you are receiving from your body.
 It could save your health as well as your injury settlement!

 First, seek medical attention as soon as possible after an accident, and follow the instructions given to you by your doctor.
 Second, download a free copy of our guidebook to understanding how car accident claims work in Georgia.

 Injured in a Wreck in Georgia or South Carolina?
 Contact Our Car Accident Attorneys for Help Today

-If you were injured in an accident that wasn't your fault, you may be eligible to recover damages and other compensation, but you need an experienced personal injury and car accident attorney on your side.
+If you were injured in an accident that wasn't your fault, you may be eligible to recover damages and other compensation, but you need an experienced car accident attorney on your side.
 Our law firm is located in Augusta and protects the rights of injured victims throughout all of Georgia and South Carolina.
 We have a proven track record of securing favorable results, and we'd love to help you.
-Complete the form on this page or call us today at 706-863-6600 for a free, no-obligation consultation.
+Contact us online or call us directly at 706-863-6600 for a free, no-obligation consultation.